Deep generative modelling of canonical ensemble with differentiable thermal properties

-The XY model is more complex than the Ising model.
-As an example of the BKT transition~\cite{xyAndKT1,xyAndKT2}, the XY model finds practical applications in explaining various systems, including thin $^{4}\mathrm{He}$ films~\cite{XYhe}, and quasi-2D layered superconductors~\cite{XYsc}.
+Next, the XY model is more complex than the Ising model.
+As an example of the Berezinskii-Kosterlitz- Thouless transition~\cite{xyAndKT1,xyAndKT2}, the XY model finds practical applications in explaining various systems, including thin $^{4}\mathrm{He}$ films~\cite{XYhe}, and quasi-2D layered superconductors~\cite{XYsc}.
 The energy function of the XY model is $E(\mathbf{x}) = - \sum_{<i,j>} \cos(x_i-x_j)$, where $x_i$ and $x_j$ are angles in the continuous range of $[-\pi, \pi]$.
-Similar to the Ising case, we also used a 2D $16\times 16$ square lattice with PBC for the XY model.
+Similar to the Ising case, we also used a 2D $16\times 16$ square lattice with PBC.